Chiefs almost decided against giving Coach Reid a Christmas cheeseburger - NewsBreak

 A cheeseburger.

-The Chiefs social media team shared video of Travis Kelce handing Coach Reid a wrapped shoebox in the locker room Saturday afternoon.Steamboat Arabia’s future uncertain after St. Charles plan fizzles
+The Chiefs’ social media team shared a video of Travis Kelce handing Coach Reid a wrapped shoe box in the locker room Saturday afternoon.Steamboat Arabia’s future uncertain after St. Charles plan fizzles

 The idea grew after the social media team asked players what they would like to give Coach Reid.